ashutosh-roy/Tinkering_With_Code/theory/SystemDesign/Alex-Xu-Vol1/chapter01/README.md

 - NoSQL databases are grouped into four categories - key-value stores, graph stores, column stores & document stores.
   Join operations are generally not supported.

+> Key-Value Stores:
+  Redis: Redis is a popular open-source, in-memory data structure store used as a database, cache, and message broker.

+> Graph Stores:
+Neo4j: Neo4j is a widely used graph database management system known for its native graph storage and processing.

+> Column Stores:
+Cassandra: Apache Cassandra is a distributed NoSQL database management system known for its robust support for handling large amounts of data across many commodity servers.

+> Document Stores:
+MongoDB: MongoDB is a popular document-oriented NoSQL database program that uses JSON-like documents with schema.

 - Most popular NoSQL DBs - CouchDB, Neo4J, Cassandra, HBase, DynamoDB

 ##### Advantages: